muness/roon-extension-hqp-profile-switcher/extension/README.md

 - `Dockerfile` – Multi-arch container build (matches rooExtend generator expectations).
 - `.reg/` – Metadata used by the rooExtend Extension Manager (extend as needed for publishing).
 - `data/settings.json` – Persisted credentials and last-selected profile (written at runtime).
+- After entering host, port, username, and password, press **Save** to connect and refresh the profile dropdown.

 ## Running Locally